Fuel Efficiency Converter

 This converter uses the common relation between L/100km and MPG (US).
 Use it to compare vehicle fuel economy across regions.

-Tips for accurate comparisons: always confirm which MPG standard is used (US gallon vs imperial gallon) and whether figures are combined, city or highway.
-When calculating costs, convert fuel volume to your local currency and price per liter/gallon.
-For electric or hybrid vehicles, look for manufacturer-provided equivalents or use energy-based comparisons.
+- Tips: Confirm which MPG standard is used (US vs imperial) and whether figures are combined, city or highway.
+When computing costs, convert volumes to local currency and price per liter/gallon.
+For hybrids/electric vehicles, use manufacturer equivalents or energy-based comparisons.